 You should make it a habit to check your driving record about once a year.
-You can do this by requesting a copy through your state’s Department of Motor Vehicles (DMV).
+You can do this by requesting a copy through your state’s Department of Motor Vehicles.
 This can usually be done online, though occasionally you may be required to submit a request in writing.
 You’ll probably have to pay a small fee, depending on the state.

 The insurance agent who handles your car insurance may also be able to get a copy of your driving record, so check with them.

 The reason you want to check your driving record periodically is to make sure everything is accurate.
 Insurance carriers base your rates on your driving record.
 If the DMV has given you points for moving violations or other infractions, insurance companies take note and your rates will be higher.
-Sometimes there are errors or these violations linger longer than they should, and you can work to correct the errors.

 - You can obtain a copy of your driving record from the DMV and sometimes from your insurance agent.